klaytn/klaytn-docs/docs/node/service-chain/value_transfer.md

-As explained in Design section, Service Chain supports value (KLAY, ERC20, and ERC721) transferring between parent chain & child chain.
+As explained in the Klaytn design section, Service Chain supports value (KLAY, ERC-20, and ERC-721) transfer between parent chain & child chain.
-This page shows how to setup value transferring feature in SCN.
+This page shows how to enable the value-transfer feature in SCN.

-After setup EN/SCN, the following brief procedure are needed to support value transferring between chains.
+After setting up the EN and SCN, the following procedure is required to enable value-transfer between chains.

+1. Check the addresses of the bridge operator accounts and add KLAY to the bridge operator accounts.
+2. Deploy the bridge contract to the parent/child chains.
+3. Deploy a token (ERC-20 or 721) contract to the parent/child chains.
+(If you just need KLAY-transfer, you can skip step 3 & 4.)
+4. Register the token contracts with the bridge contracts on the parent/child chains.
+5. Subscribe to the bridge contracts on the parent/child chains.

 1. Check bridge operator account address and Charge bridge operator accounts.
 2. Deploy bridge contracts on parent/child chain